The Mennonite Congregation of Boston welcomes everyone, without exception.

 “And this is my prayer, that your love may grow ever richer and richer in the knowledge and insight of every kind, and may thus bring you the gift of true discernment.”
 (Philippians 1:9)

 The Mennonite Congregation of Boston (MCOB) was organized in 1962, following three years of “unofficial” meetings.
-Begun as a house church, the Congregation initially met in members’ homes and relied on lay leadership as it does today.
+Begun as a house church, the Congregation initially met in members’ homes and relied on lay leadership, as it largely does today.
 Many of our members grew up in churches outside of the Boston area and moved here for study or work.

 Since 1966 the Congregation has been dually-affiliated with the Eastern District of the former General Conference Mennonite Church and what is now the Atlantic Coast Conference of the former Mennonite Church.
 We are still a dually-affiliated member of the area Atlantic Coast Conference of the Mennonite Church USA.
 While many current participants come from a Mennonite or Brethren background, others were raised in different traditions.
 We welcome all who join with us in worship and fellowship.